- 6 reasons we need community (and how to find it) - January 15, 2021

 - Coaching and burnout: The trap for women who care - November 12, 2020

 The most important question to ask yourself if you want to create change might not be what you think.
 Most of us focus on what it is we want to DO.
 But there’s a shift that needs to happen before we take any kind of action.
 One that makes all the difference to how effective an impact we can have.
-And I realise just how much this one question matters, one ordinary morning towards the end of 2019, in the most unexpected setting…
+And I realised just how much this one question mattered on an ordinary morning towards the end of 2019, in the most unexpected setting…

 My local café is playing back to back classics from 25 years ago.
 These were the tunes that accompanied me around my first GAP year tour around Europe.